Medical expert of the article

 Stage IV - Any T Any NM

-- A. The tumor is localized in the mucosa of the intestinal wall, not germinating other layers.
-This group includes polypoid, easily removable tumors with an ulcerated surface.
+- A. The tumor is localized in the mucous membrane of the intestinal wall, without growing into other layers.
+This group includes polypoid, easily removed tumors with an ulcerated surface.

-- B. The tumor is ulcerated, all layers of the intestinal wall grow and even fixed, however, as a rule, metastases in regional lymph nodes are not observed.
+- B. The tumor is ulcerated, grows through all layers of the intestinal wall and is even fixed, but metastases in regional lymph nodes are usually not observed.

-- C. A tumor of the same nature as in group "B", but with the presence of metastases in the regional lymph nodes.
+- C. The tumor is of the same nature as in group “B”, but with the presence of metastases in the regional lymph nodes.

 - D. This group is represented by a primary tumor with metastases to distant organs.

-Clinical classification of cancers of the anal canal by TNM (MPRC, 2003)
+Clinical classification of anal cancer according to TNM (IPRS, 2003)

 T - primary tumor:

-Tx - insufficient data to estimate the primary tumor;
+Tx - insufficient data to assess the primary tumor;

 Tis - preinvasive carcinoma;

-T1 - tumor up to 2 cm in the largest dimension;
+T1 - tumor up to 2 cm in greatest dimension;

-T2 - tumor up to 5 cm in the largest dimension;
+T2 - tumor up to 5 cm in greatest dimension;

-T3 - tumor more than 5 cm in the largest dimension;
+TZ - tumor more than 5 cm in greatest dimension;

-T4 - a tumor of any size, sprouting adjacent organs: the vagina, urethra, bladder (the involvement of one muscular sphincter is not classified as T4).
+T4 - tumor of any size, growing into adjacent organs: vagina, urethra, bladder (involvement of one muscular sphincter is not classified as T4).
 N - regional lymph nodes:

-Nx - insufficient data for assessment of regional lymph nodes;
+Nx - insufficient data to assess regional lymph nodes;

-N0 - there are no signs of metastatic involvement of regional lymph nodes;
+N0 - no signs of metastatic lesions of regional lymph nodes;

-N1 - metastases in the circulatory lymph nodes;
+N1 - metastases in the perirectal lymph nodes;

 N2 - metastases in the iliac or inguinal lymph nodes on one side;

-N3 - metastases in the rectum and inguinal lymph nodes and / or in the iliac and / or inguinal on both sides.
+N3 - metastases in the perirectal and inguinal lymph nodes and/or in the iliac and/or inguinal on both sides.

 Grouping by stages